 To be considered for this scholarship you must complete the following sections within the application:

-- Tertiary education history - must hold an undergraduate degree in film or a related field, with a proven track record in cinematography
+- Tertiary education history: You must hold an undergraduate degree in film or a related field, with a proven track record in cinematography.

 - Personal statements

-- Career goals and aims - what are your career aspiration?
+- Career goals and aims: What are your career aspirations?

 - Experiences: Outline your commitment to the craft and your desire for cinematography and camera work to be the focus of your career.

 You must upload the following in the supporting documentation section.
-(Please use only the following formats - pdf, word, jpeg, or excel, we can only guarantee these formats will be accepted).
+Please use only the following formats: PDF, Word, jpg, or Excel.
+We can only guarantee these formats will be accepted.

 - Curriculum Vitae (CV): including details of your creative work to date, as well as your education and employment history (optional).

-- Other attachment - include details of your portfolio
+- Other attachments: include details of your portfolio.

-The scholarship has a maximum value of $25,000, paid in instalments, and an intensive internship with the ABC News camera crew for a total period of 6 weeks. (internship offered at the discretion of the donor).
+The scholarship has a maximum value of $25,000, paid in instalments, and an intensive internship with the ABC News camera crew for a total period of six weeks (internship offered at the discretion of the donor).

 Scholarship monies will be issued in two payments, direct to your nominated bank account, after the first trimester census date for each year of study;

 - maximum $16,500 paid in 2021

-maximum $8,500 paid in 2020.
-(Conditional to the successful completion of, or every effort made to complete, the internship period in year one).
+- maximum $8,500 paid in 2022 (conditional to the successful completion of, or every effort made to complete, the internship period in year one).

 Internship dates are to be mutually agreed and scheduled prior to the University census dates.
 The best times for internships (according to program production) are either February to May or July to October.
 The internship can be arranged to take place in any national location.
 Travel and accommodation costs are at the scholarship winner's own expense and the internship location will take account of this.